SocketMobile/.github/profile/README.md

 ## IMPORTANT NOTE

+### CaptureSDK Transition Announcement

+Our CaptureSDK is gradually moving from private to public access on GitHub, with platform support being restored incrementally.
+Developers interested in a specific platform can stay updated by watching the corresponding SDK repository, ensuring they receive immediate notifications about its release.

-Some of our repos have been moved behind a firewall and require an access token to gain access to them.
+The other repos are still behind a firewall and require an access token to gain access to them.
 Please log to our [Developers Portal](https://www.socketmobile.com/developers/login) to gain access to these repos.

 **We will continue to post updates in the README of each repos in this Github account.**